 Why is climate important?

 Climate can determine a lot of things, but it especially determines what kind of plants and animals can live in an area.
 For example, polar bears need a cold climate.
 They would be terribly hot and would die quickly in the desert.
 When climates start to change, animals and plants become endangered.

 Climates can change over long periods of time.
 Sometimes this is just the cycle of the earth, but sometimes outside forces can have a big impact on climate.
 Humans have had an impact by building large cities and cutting down vegetation in places like the rain forest.
 This has had an impact on the local climate.
 Other major events that can affect the climate include volcano eruptions and changes in the Sun.

 Over the history of the Earth there have been times when the Earth's climate has cooled considerably.
 During these times the ice cap, or glaciers, covering the North Pole has grown to encompass much of the northern hemisphere.

 Fun Facts about Climate

-- The hottest place on Earth is the Denakil Depression in Ethiopia where the average temperature is 34 degrees C (93 degrees F).
+The hottest place on Earth is the Danakil Depression in Ethiopia where the average temperature is 34 degrees C (93 degrees F).